jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 bool GetProductsIsSupported { get; }
 ```

 Then when for instance running price updates, you can simply *skip* the [systems](#connectiontypes) that do not support it.
 Possibly a different mechanism is used for keeping prices up-to-date, possibly there is another reason why price updates are irrelevant.
 It does not matter.
-The `IsSupported` booleans are here, to keep complexity at bay.
+The `IsSupported` booleans help us, keep complexity at bay.

 ### Facade